-GREEN TEA has long been known for its antioxidants that help protect the body from the damaging effects of free radicals.
-It is now being promoted to clients in skin care, as beauty is not skin deep... it's all the way to the cell.
+Green Tea has long been known for its antioxidants that help protect the body from free radicals' damaging effects.
+It is now being promoted to clients in skincare, as beauty is not skin deep... it's all the way to the cell.

-Capitalizing on all the current interest, I have featured as my summertime special, the incorporation of BIOTONE's Green Tea and Lime Leaf Complex in my massage oil, finishing lotion and body treatments.
+Capitalizing on all the current interest, I have featured as my summertime special, incorporating BIOTONE's Green Tea and Lime Leaf Complex in my massage oil, finishing lotion and body treatments.

-- Simply steep green tea in a mineral water for at least one hour.
+Steep green tea in mineral water for at least one hour.

-- Strain the liquid into a sterilized spray bottle and use as a refreshing face mist.
+Strain the liquid into a sterilized spray bottle and use it as a refreshing face mist.
 (I keep it in the refrigerator.)
-You can also soak cotton pads in the chilled tea and place gently under the eyes to refresh tired eyes.
+You can also soak cotton pads in the chilled tea and place them gently under the eyes to refresh tired eyes.

-By utilizing these ingredients in creative ways, I keep the session fresh and ensure a memorable experience for my clients.
-By showing attention to detail I let my clients know how special they are to me.
-And the bottom line is... we all want our clients to always feel special.
+By utilizing these ingredients in creative ways, I keep the session fresh and ensure my memorable experiences.
+By showing attention to detail, I let my clients know how special they are to me.
+And the bottom line is... we all want our clients always to feel special.

 I welcome you to try out my soothing spritzer recipe and look forward to hearing what your clients thought.
-I also invite you to let your fellow massage therapists know what ways you are incorporating antioxidants into your treatments.
+I also invite you to let your fellow massage therapists know how to incorporate antioxidants into your treatments.